My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

-- Top shelf would butt up to the mirror’s fixing brackets; leaving just a small gap between the top shelf and the bottom edge of the mirror
+- The top shelf would butt up to the mirror’s fixing brackets; leaving just a small gap between the top shelf and the bottom edge of the mirror.

-- The bottom shelf would be a few inches above the radiator; to allow adequate space for air flow (convention heat).
+- The bottom shelf would be a few inches above the radiator; to allow adequate space for airflow (convection heat).

-Unlike older radiators (that just radiated heat) modern radiators tend to be two side panels with a gap between and a grill on top to also produce convection heat; which helps to maintain a more ambient room temperature.
-Therefore, with modern radiators, so as not to impede air flow and thus there efficiency, it’s advisable not to obstruct the top grill.
+Unlike older radiators (that just radiated heat), modern radiators tend to be two side panels with a gap between them and a grill on top to also produce convection heat.
+This helps to maintain a more ambient room temperature.
+Therefore, with modern radiators, so as not to impede airflow and thus their efficiency, it’s advisable not to obstruct the top grill.